thangd2it/iCheckbox/README.md

 Getting Started
 ------
 Using iCheckbox is straightforward.
-Use `iCheckboxBuilderConfig` to create a configuration instance for the `iCheckboxBuilder` which will render checkboxes. `iCheckboxBuilderConfig` contains values to setup checkbox title color, checkbox states images, checkbox pool border, etc. For more details look in API section.
-Except `iCheckboxBuilderConfig`, `iCheckboxBuilder` takes a series of `iCheckboxState`s, each of them describing a checkbox, it's title and selected state.
-To get notified when a checkbox is tapped implemented `iCheckboxDelegate`'s didSelectCheckbox() method.
+Use `iCheckboxBuilderConfig` to create a configuration instance for the `iCheckboxBuilder` which will render checkboxes. `iCheckboxBuilderConfig` contains values to setup checkbox title color, checkbox states images, checkbox pool border, etc. Except `iCheckboxBuilderConfig`, `iCheckboxBuilder` takes a series of `iCheckboxState`s, each of them describing a checkbox, it's title and selected state.
+To get notified when a checkbox is tapped, interested class must implement `iCheckboxDelegate`'s didSelectCheckbox() method.

-Example:
+Full example:

 ```
 class ViewController: UIViewController, iCheckboxDelegate {